 - Carved feather sticks with my knife

-Reflections: My poling and ricing techniques vastly improved today, as did my ability to put the canoe in and take it out.
+Reflections: My poling and ricing techniques vastly improved today, as did my ability to put the canoe in and take it out without contaminating the interior for food collection.
 I feel confident in poling shallow still water.
-My understanding of applied permaculture strategies in wild foraging practices has improved greatly on this trip as a result of using them every day.
+My understanding of applied permaculture strategies in wild foraging practices has improved greatly on this trip as a result of applying them these last four days.